cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 The **10-Q** report is unaudited.

 The [EDGAR search page][edgarSearch] is pretty straightforward and offers autocomplete as you type.
-My search query in Figure 1 is a search for Google's (specifically, Alphabet's) last **10-K** report, which was filed on February 2, 2025.
+My search query in Figure 4 is a search for Google's (specifically, Alphabet's) last **10-K** report, which was filed on February 2, 2025.

 <figure>
 <img src="images/11-image-1.png"
 alt="EDGAR Search for Alphabet Inc." title="EDGAR Search for Alphabet Inc.">
-<figcaption>Fig. 1: EDGAR Search for Alphabet Inc.</figcaption>
+<figcaption>Fig. 4: EDGAR Search for Alphabet Inc.</figcaption>
 </figure>

 If you read the 2025 report, you can see that *Google* primarily earns income based on advertising (75% of total revenue), customer subscriptions, platforms (e.g., Google Play), devices (e.g., Pixel), and Google Cloud usage.
-Since 2015, it's workedx on integrating AI technologies in its core services.
+Since 2015, it's worked on integrating AI technologies in its core services.
 It has 183,323 employees (as of December 2024).
 There is much more in this report and similar reports from other public companies.